Phonon: Lattice dynamics

 Here, ω is the natural frequency of the harmonic potentials, which are assumed to be the same since the lattice is regular.
 Ri is the position coordinate of the ith atom, which we now measure from its equilibrium position.
 The sum over nearest neighbors is denoted (nn).

 It is important to mention that the mathematical treatment given here is highly simplified in order to make it accessible to non-experts.
 The simplification has been achieved by making two basic assumptions in the expression for the total potential energy of the crystal.
-These assumption are that (i) the total potential energy can be written as a sum of pairwise interactions, and (ii) each atom interacts with only its nearest neighbors.
+These assumptions are that (i) the total potential energy can be written as a sum of pairwise interactions, and (ii) each atom interacts with only its nearest neighbors.
 These are used only sparingly in modern lattice dynamics.
 A more general approach is to express the potential energy in terms of force constants.
 See, for example, the Wiki article on multiscale Green's functions.

 Lattice waves

 Due to the connections between atoms, the displacement of one or more atoms from their equilibrium positions gives rise to a set of vibration waves propagating through the lattice.
 One such wave is shown in the figure to the right.
 The amplitude of the wave is given by the displacements of the atoms from their equilibrium positions.
 The wavelength λ is marked.

 There is a minimum possible wavelength, given by twice the equilibrium separation a between atoms.
 Any wavelength shorter than this can be mapped onto a wavelength longer than 2a, due to the periodicity of the lattice.
-This can be thought as one consequence of Nyquist–Shannon sampling theorem, the lattice points being viewed as the "sampling points" of a continuous wave.
+This can be thought of as a consequence of the Nyquist–Shannon sampling theorem, the lattice points being viewed as the "sampling points" of a continuous wave.

 Not every possible lattice vibration has a well-defined wavelength and frequency.
 However, the normal modes do possess well-defined wavelengths and frequencies.